Cluster Munition Ban Policy

 Congo has not enacted implementing legislation for the convention, but in the past officials have expressed interest in doing so.

-As of 25 June 2019, Congo had not submitted its initial Article 7 transparency report for the Convention on Cluster Munitions, originally due by 28 August 2015.
+As of August 2020, Congo has not submitted its initial Article 7 transparency report for the Convention on Cluster Munitions, originally due by 28 August 2015.
 Timely submission of the report is a legal obligation.

 Congo participated in several meetings of the Oslo Process that created the Convention on Cluster Munitions and joined in the consensus adoption of the convention in Dublin in May 2008.

-Congo has attended most of the convention’s meetings, but not since 2015.
-It was invited to, but did not attend, the convention’s Eighth Meeting of States Parties in Geneva in September 2018.
+Congo has participated in several meetings of the convention, but not since the First Review Conference in Dubrovnik, Croatia in September 2015.
+It was invited to, but did not attend, the convention’s Ninth Meeting of States Parties in Geneva in September 2019.

-In December 2018, Congo voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions.
-It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+In December 2019, Congo voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions, which urges states parties to provide “complete and timely information” to promote transparency and compliance with the convention.
+Congo has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Congo has expressed concern at the use of cluster munitions in Syria.

-In 2013, Congo elaborated its views on several important issues concerning interpretation and implementation of the convention.
-Congo’s National Mine Action Focal Point informed the Monitor that Congo “is not willing to assist any country with prohibited acts” under the convention, nor “to use its national territory for transit of these weapons or the stockpiling of cluster munitions and landmines belonging to a foreign army.”
-The official also informed the Monitor that Congo agreed with the views of a number of States Parties to the convention and of the Cluster Munition Coalition (CMC) that investment in the production of cluster munitions is also prohibited by the convention.
+In 2013, Congo’s National Mine Action Focal Point elaborated Congo’s views on several important issues concerning interpretation and implementation of the convention.
+The representative told the Monitor that Congo “is not willing to assist any country with prohibited acts” under the convention, nor “to use its national territory for transit of these weapons or the stockpiling of cluster munitions and landmines belonging to a foreign army.”
+The Congo also agrees with the view that the convention prohibits investment in the production of cluster munitions.

 Congo is party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons.